 After qualifying as a solicitor in 1998, Britt worked for a large City firm specialising in insurance litigation and yacht/pleasure craft claims.
 Britt then spent over two years with another P&I club dealing with Legal Assistance & Defence (FD&D) and cargo claims for Members in the Far East before joining the Shipowners’ Club in 2003.
 In 2012, Britt became Claims and Legal Director of the Shipowners’ Club, with overall responsibility for claims and legal services across all branches.

 Richard Sayer is a consultant at Ince.
 Having previously worked as a Senior Partner at Ince, he has over 40 years’ legal experience, specialising in both wet and dry shipping.

 Maritime London Management

-Jos Standerwick is the Chief Executive of Maritime London, the trade association responsible for maintaining and growing the UK’s position as the world’s leading provider of maritime professional services.
-Previously he was Director of Development and External Affairs at the international maritime charity, The Mission to Seafarers.
-In addition to Jos’s responsibilities as CE of Maritime London, he sits sits on the UK government’s Clean Maritime Council, the Department for International Trade’s Expert Trade Advisory Group for Services, the National Council of Maritime UK, the London International Shipping Week (LISW) Steering Group and chairs the LISW Conference Working Group and is also a trustee of the Maritime London Officer Cadetship Programme.
+Jos Standerwick has been Chief Executive of Maritime London since 2017, the trade association responsible for maintaining and growing the UK’s position as the world’s leading provider of maritime professional services.
+In addition to Jos’s responsibilities as CE of Maritime London, he co-chaired a UK Government working advising on Financial Products for the Shipping Industry, sits on the UK government’s Clean Maritime Council, the Department for International Trade’s Thematic Services Working Group, the National Council of Maritime UK, the London International Shipping Week (LISW) Steering Group and chairs the LISW Conference Working Group.
+Jos is also a trustee of the Maritime London Officer Cadetship Programme.

 After starting out as a clerk in shipping agency of a port, moving on through journalism and market research, Olga spent all her career in Maritime.